Foreman overview and concepts

 A boot disk used for PXE-less provisioning of a specific host.
 The full host image contains an embedded Linux kernel and init RAM disk of the associated operating system installer.

 A boot disk for PXE-less provisioning that is not tied to a specific host.
-The generic image sends the host’s MAC address to Foreman server, which matches it against the host entry.
+The generic image sends the MAC address of your host to Foreman server, which matches it against the host entry.

 Hammer

-A command line tool for managing Foreman.
-You can execute Hammer commands from the command line or utilize them in scripts.
-Hammer also provides an interactive shell.
+Hammer is a command-line interface tool for Foreman.
+You can execute Hammer commands from the command line or utilize it in scripts.
+You can use Hammer to automate certain recurring tasks as an alternative to Foreman Ansible collection or Foreman API.

 Host